cbaston82/rethinkdb-automation-node/README.md

 ### Create a basic table

-- Lets look at the client_notes.js file in **tables/clientinfo/client_ntoes.sj**
+- Lets look at the `client_notes.js` file in **tables/clientinfo/client_ntoes.sj**
-- We are creating **8** documents.
+- We are creating `8*` documents.
 This number is set in **configuration/tables-config.js client_notes**"
 - There can be many notes to one recoveree.
 So we make sure the max ID does not exceed the number of recoverees.
+This apply's to all many to ones.

 ```javascript
 const faker = require('faker') // https://github.com/Marak/Faker.js.